Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Analysis and Results

 Furthermore, the fluence threshold of 2.5 ms is used for bursts with width below 2.5 ms, that of 5 ms is used for bursts with widths between 2.5 ms and 5 ms, that of 7.5 ms used for bursts with widths between 5 ms and 7.5 ms, and that of 10 ms is used for bursts with widths greater than 7.5 ms. We adopt this approach because the completeness threshold increases with burst width, i.e., the threshold at a given width is greater than the thresholds at all smaller widths.
 This approach ensures a consistent and conservative selection across different width ranges, maintaining the intended completeness of the sample.

 Figure~\ref{fig:activity_variation} shows the temporal variation of the burst rate for FRB\,20220912A in band-3 and band-4 over the period from MJD 59905 to MJD 60581.
 During this period, we observe periods of high activity followed by low activity, indicating modulation of the activity level.
 The observed activity pattern is similar to that of known active repeaters such as FRB\,20180916B and FRB\,20121102A \citep{Li_2021_periodicitymodel,Barkov_2022_periodic_model}.
 Notably, a significant increase in burst rate is seen around MJD 60166, comparable to the high activity observed near MJD 59905.
-However, following MJD 60188, the burst rate drops to near-zero levels and remains at that level for an extended duration till our latest observation on MJD 60581.
-This suggests that the source entered a long quiescence period after being active for almost 500 days.
-This long quiescence after a period of high activity was similarly observed for FRB\,20201124A around 2021 April \citep{Lanman_2022}.
+However, following MJD 60188, the burst rate drops to near-zero levels and remains at that level for an extended duration till our latest observation on MJD 60581. \citet{abbott2026radiomonitoringcampaignactive} report that the source remains active at least till 60410.
+While activity was sustained, the final phase after 60225 was characterized by a very low burst rate consistent with our observation, suggesting a potential transition into an almost quiescent state.
+According to the detections from our observations and those reported by \citet{abbott2026radiomonitoringcampaignactive}, it appears that FRB\,20220912A was in an active state for more than 1.5 years before entering a quiescent or very low active phase.
 However, regular monitoring is crucial to see if the source becomes active again.

 The observed modulation in burst activity might suggest an underlying periodicity, but our varying observation cadence and number of observations make it difficult to detect such periodicity.
 To investigate this further, we analysed publicly available data for FRB\,20220912A from CHIME/FRB\footnote{\url{https://www.chime-frb.ca/repeaters}}, spanning MJD 59833 to 60269.
 We created a time series of the number of bursts detected per day, and then obtained a Lomb-Scargle periodogram using the astropy \texttt{LombScargle} package.
 Figure~\ref{fig:period_search_with_CHIME} shows the resulting periodogram, which reveals no statistically significant periodicity in the activity level.
 We note that the information regarding the instrument's downtime is not publicly available, and hence, not folded in the above analysis.